-Council staff recommends to the Fish and Wildlife Committee, based on the ISRP review, past Council recommendation, and the history of this project, that the conditions placed on this project have been met and the Yakama Nation can proceed to implementation.
-Details associated with the final design and out-year costs will be presented to the Council prior to construction.
+The Fish and Wildlife Committee recommends to the Council, based on the ISRP review, past Council recommendation, and the history of this project, that the conditions placed on this project have been met and the Yakama Nation can proceed to implementation.
+This recommendation is conditioned on the final design and out-year costs will be presented to the Council prior to construction.